superkabuki/threefive_is_scte35/README.md

     starts = 0x22,0x30,0x32,0x34,0x36,0x44,0x46

-    ( Integers are show in hex (base 16), base 10 unsigned integers can also be used in .35rc )
+    ( Integers are show in hex (base 16), base 10 unsigned integers can also be used in hls.profile )

     * expand_cues:       set to True to show cues fully expanded as JSON
     * parse_segments:    set to true to enable parsing SCTE-35 from MPEGTS.